masonNick/InternetSecurity/README.md

     Select the root certificate for your self-signed certificate that was created earlier in this project.
     I will select all trust levels for the certificate that I have created because I know that it is secure and created by myself.
     You can view your certificate in the list of certificates your web browser trusts now.
-##### Finally, you will be able to see the lock icon next to your Apache Webserver's URL.
+##### Finally, you will be able to see have encrypted data for your Apache Webserver.
 __________________________________________________________________________________________________________________________________________

 **Helpful References**